ONSdigital/census-contact-centre-service-api/README.md

 This is the ONS Census Contact Centre Service public API model project

-It simply contains the representation objects sent/returned to/from the Contact Centre Service REST endpoints and it's swagger API
+It contains the representation objects sent/returned to/from the Contact Centre Service REST endpoints and it's swagger API

 # Creating a release artifact